pyos/dg/src/tutorial/index.md

 ##### Q: Where `such_variable` is?..

-Any sequence of alphanumeric characters or underscores that does not start with a digit and may end with an arbitrary amount of apostrophes.
+Any sequence of alphanumeric characters or underscores that does not start with a digit and may end with an arbitrary number of apostrophes.

 ```dg
 __im_a_1337_VARIABLE'''''